Casimir free energy for massive fermions: a comparative study of various approaches: Introduction

 The outline of the paper is as follows.
 In Sec.\ \ref{Helmholtz free energy}, we present two forms for the free energy for a fermion field at finite temperature, which is subject to the MIT boundary conditions at two plates but is otherwise free, starting with the path integral formalism.
 In Sec.\ \ref{FCasimir}, we calculate the Casimir free energy for a massless fermion field using the fundamental approach and the Poisson summation formula, and show that the Casimir free energy and pressure go to zero at high temperatures and large plate separations.
 In Sec.\ \ref{zeta}, we calculate the Casimir free energy and pressure of a massless fermion field using the ZFA and the ZTSA, obtaining identical results which have extra black-body terms as compared to the results based on the fundamental approach.
 We then show how the renormalization program subtracts these extra black-body terms, yielding the correct results, based on the fundamental approach.
 In Sec.\ \ref{massive}, we consider a massive fermion field as the simplest nontrivial example, and calculate the Casimir free energy, pressure, energy, and entropy using the fundamental approach.
 We show that they all go to zero in the high temperature and large mass limits.
 In Sec.\ \ref{Epstein}, we calculate the Casimir free energy and pressure for the same massive fermion problem as in Sec.\ \ref{massive}, using the other two general approaches, {\it i.e.}, the ZFA and the ZTSA, including their renormalized versions, obtaining four different sets of results none of which is equivalent to that based on the fundamental approach.
 Moreover, we show that in the high temperature limit, the results of the unrenormalized versions diverge as $T^4$, while those of the renormalized versions diverge as $\ln T$.
+As a side note, we present the condition under which the piston method would always yield the correct Casimir pressure.
 Finally, in Sec.\ \ref{summary}, we present our conclusions.